rgrams/rendercam/README.md

 The camera will always show the same width of game world, the height is adjusted to fit.
 If the window is stretched vertically, it will show more space on top and bottom.

 #### Fixed Height
 Like "Fixed Width", but switched.
-The camera will always showe the same height of the game world, and the width will vary with the window proportion.
-If you make the window tall and skinny, you'll see the same space up and down, but very little side to side.
+The camera will always show the same height of the game world, and the width will vary with the window proportion.
+If you make the window tall and skinny, you'll see the same distance up and down, but very little side to side.

 ## Camera Functions
 To use the other features of Rendercam you need to call module functions from a script.
 First, require the rendercam module in your script:
 ```lua
 local rendercam = require "rendercam.rendercam"
 ```
+A lot of Rendercam's functions have optional arguments.
+These are listed in brackets, `[like_this]`.
+For example, most of the camera functions have an optional `[cam_id]` argument.
+You can leave this out and the functions will operate on the current camera.

 ### rendercam.activate_camera(cam_id)
 Activate a different camera.
+If you have multiple cameras, use this to switch between them, otherwise you don't need it.
+Cameras with "Active" will activate themselves on init.

 _PARAMETERS_
 * __cam_id__ <kbd>hash</kbd> - ID of the camera game object.